IvayloAtanasov/message-author-classifier/README.md

     from project copy `people-classifier\processing\stopwords-bg.txt` and paste into stopwords folder as `bulgarian`

 ### Run `npm install` to download all NodeJS libraries needed.

+## Start

+Make your own `secrets.json` file using `secrets.template.json`

+Run `npm run reload-data` to fetch your chat history from Slack API

+Run `python ./processing/json-to-pkl.py` to transform your data into features/labels format, suitable for further processing

+Run `npm start`

+*You can also run `python ./processing/vectorize.py` standalone to test the classifier manually from stdin*